-For the 2016/17 financial year, the group achieved a positive result for members with a financial year combined ratio of 95% (2015/16: 95%), and this is after a return of 5% of poolable premium on the 2016/17 policy year (poolable premium being variable premium on which an unbudgeted call could be made).
+For the 2017/18 financial year, the group achieved a positive result for members with a financial year combined ratio of 107% (2016/17: 95%), and this is after a return of 5% of poolable premium on the 2017/18 policy year (poolable premium being variable premium on which an unbudgeted call could be made).

-This premium has been returned as of right to all mutual members entered in the year and irrespective of other considerations, such as renewal into 2017 or record.
-After the 5% return of the 2016/17 mutual call to members, the group's free reserves stood at \$430.5m at the year-end.
+This premium has been returned as of right to all mutual members entered in the year and irrespective of other considerations, such as renewal into 2018 or record.
+After the 5% return of the 2017/18 mutual call to members, the group's free reserves stood at US\$461.8m at the year end (2017: US\$430.3m).

 The group's major expense arises from insurance claims.
-The 2016/17 financial year saw low claims activity compared to prior years and no new large losses or International Group ("IG") pool claims.
-On average the group would expect to have between two to three pool claims a year.
+The 2017/18 financial year saw a slight increase in attritional claims compared to 2016/17.
+However, there were no new large losses or International Group (IG) pool claims.
+On average the group would expect to have two to three pool claims a year.